Skip to main content

 What are enhanced premium tax credits?

-These tax credits were introduced under COVID-era relief measures to provide extra help for ACA members and ensure people didn’t pay more than 8.5% of their income for their monthly premium.
+The enhanced premium tax credits were introduced in 2021 to provide extra help for ACA members and ensure people didn’t pay more than 8.5% of their income for their monthly premium.
 With these extra savings, some people paid $0 per month for their ACA health plan based on their income.

 How will this affect you?